David Villar Player Props: Giants vs. Athletics

 David Villar At The Plate

-- Villar is batting .145 with six doubles, five home runs and 11 walks.
+- Villar has six doubles, five home runs and 11 walks while batting .145.

+- In 34.9% of his games this season (15 of 43), Villar has picked up at least one hit, and in three of those games (7.0%) he recorded at least two.

-- He has hit a long ball in four games this year (9.3%), homering in 3.6% of his trips to the dish.
+- He has gone deep in four games this season (9.3%), homering in 3.6% of his trips to the dish.

-- Villar has driven in a run in six games this season (14.0%), including three games with more than one RBI (7.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Villar has had at least one RBI in 14.0% of his games this year (six of 43), with two or more RBI three times (7.0%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.